-The cautious crews of the Reich's Panzers and the dynamic Walloon infantrymen shared a great comradeship: the Germans all knew that the Walloons were the most ardent volunteers on the Eastern front.
-They made themselves understood to one another with droll mimicry, held long discussions about girls and rogues.
-They jabbered fluently, using an improbably Russo-Germanic Volapuek,\ the new Esperanto of the Eastern front.
+The cautious crews of the Reich's panzers and the dynamic Walloon infantrymen shared a great comradeship: the Germans all knew that the Walloons were the most ardent volunteers on the Eastern front.
+They made themselves understood to one another with comical mimicry, held long discussions about girls and rogues.
+They jabbered fluently, using an improbably Russo-Germanic Volapük, the new Esperanto of the Eastern front.

-Each combat reinforced this fraternal amity.
+Each combat action reinforced this fraternal amity.

-While every kilometer of the Dorpat front was holding out, fairly considerable German forces had been able to come down from the north.
+While every kilometer of the Tartu front was holding out, fairly considerable German forces had been able to come down from the north.

 We had to hold out for another week.
 Then the counteroffensive was ready and passed us by.
-Fresh troops knifed through the Soviets, pushing them back within a few days to the River Embach.
+Fresh troops knifed through the Soviets, pushing them within a few days back to the Embach River.
 They drove the Soviet bands back across the water in full flight.
-Despite their initial success, the Reds had well and truly lost the battle of Dorpat.
+Despite their initial success, the Reds had well and truly lost the battle of Tartu.